dojoengine/book/src/cairo/overview.md

 > You should have a good understanding of Cairo before proceeding.
 If you're unfamiliar with Cairo, we recommend you read the [Cairo documentation](https://book.cairo-lang.org/title-page.html) first.

-## A New Approach to Game Development
+## A New Approach to Onchain Game Development

 Dojo provides an advanced abstraction layer over Cairo, mirroring React's relationship with JavaScript.
 Its specialized architecture simplifies game design and development.

-By leveraging Dojo, developers can use succinct commands that transform into comprehensive queries at compile time.
-This chapter delves deeper into Dojo's unique architecture.
+By leveraging Dojo, developers can use succinct [commands](./commands.md) that transform into comprehensive queries at compile time.

 #### Delving into the Architecture